-Your Down Payment
+Building Your Down Payment

-Find out about low-down and no-down mortgage loan programs.
+Find out about low-down and no-down mortgage loans.

-- Federal Housing Administration (FHA) loans
+- Federal Housing Administration (FHA) mortgage loans

-- VA mortgages
+- VA loans

 - Piggy-back loans

 A piggy-back loan is a second mortgage that closes along with the first.
 In most cases the first mortgage is for 80% of the purchase price and the "piggyback" funds 10%.
 Rather than the usual 20 percent down payment, the homebuyer just has to pull together the remaining 10 percent.